Background – A Remedy Option To Chronic Pain

 Traditional Vs High Frequency Spinal Cord Stimulation Therapy – Stats

-A head-to-head study was done comparing traditional low frequency SCS to high frequency (HF10) therapy.
-This study showed 44% back pain and 56% leg pain patients with traditional SCS reported at least 50% overall reduction in pain.
+A head-to-head study was done comparing traditional low-frequency SCS to high frequency (HF10) therapy.
+This study showed 44% of patients with back pain and 56% of leg pain patients with traditional SCS reported at least 50% overall reduction in pain.
 Over 80% of back and leg pain patients with the HF10 therapy reported 50% or greater pain relief.
-Studies also showed sustained relief without adverse side effect at 24 months.
+HF SCS studies also showed sustained relief without adverse side effect at 12 and 24 months.
 These patients also were able to significantly reduce use of opioid medications and had overall improved sleep.
+Some studies have also shown benefit in patients that have previously failed a low-frequency SCS system.
+The Senza® HF10 system also had a low (~3%) explantation rate compared to traditional SCS systems.
+Other SCS systems remain available with technical variations from HF10 which may make them a reasonable alternative option.

 We are committed to improving your life without a knife.